zlk1214/PowerLog/README.md

 # PowerLog
 Log on the time and the environment temperature automatically when powering on your computer.

+This program is by Octopus and under the GPL license.
 It has been compiled on Fedora 22 64bit.

 Installation: